tim-smart/effect-io-ai/effect/Effect-cached.md

 # cached

+Returns an effect that lazily computes a result and caches it for subsequent evaluations.

+**Details**

-Returns an effect that computes a result lazily and caches it.
-Subsequent evaluations of this effect will return the cached result without re-executing the logic.
+This function wraps an effect and ensures that its result is computed only once.
+Once the result is computed, it is cached, meaning that subsequent evaluations of the same effect will return the cached result without re-executing the logic.

+**When to Use**

+Use this function when you have an expensive or time-consuming operation that you want to avoid repeating.
+The first evaluation will compute the result, and all following evaluations will immediately return the cached value, improving performance and reducing unnecessary work.

 To import and use `cached` from the "Effect" module: